IanEvolution/cover-letter-creator/cover-letter-extention/PRIVACY_POLICY.md

 - No data is stored, tracked, or shared with third parties.
 - We do not use your data for analytics, marketing, or any purpose other than generating your requested cover letter.

-If you have any questions, contact us at [your email address].
+If you have any questions, contact us at ianholt839@gmail.com.